Other supporting tools for teaching activities

 In general, using social media and other platforms not maintained by the university enables you to try out interesting pedagogical solutions.
 Often, students enjoy using familiar tools in teaching.
 However, when using services not provided by the university, you must ensure data security and that all students are aware of where they are storing their information.
 Services comparable to social media currently offered by the University of Helsinki include Skype for Business, Teams and Yammer included in the Office365 package as well as the Wiki platforms.

-Matters to consider when using social media
+Things to consider when using social media

 Students taking the course cannot be obligated to